htuncer/machine-learning/projects/capstone/capstone_report.md

 ### Problem Statement

 Vehicle detection is important for public safety and security, surveillance, intelligent traffic control and autonomous driving.
 Self-driving cars need to identify objects around them such as other vehicles on the road.
 In this problem, the objects are captured as a video by a forward looking camera mounted on a vehicle.
 Identification of a vehicle will be important factor in deciding the next action that self-driving car will take such as changing lane.
-It is a challenging problem due to the large variations in appearance and camera viewpoint, wheather, lightening and occlusions.
+It is a challenging problem due to the large variations in appearance and camera viewpoint, weather, lightening and occlusions.
 From machine learning perspective, this problem is a classification problem rather than regression.
 My goal is to differentiate the objects on the road from the background, sky, hill, or road.
 Then classify if they are vehicle or not.
 The output will also be a video similar to the input.
 However,  other vehicles in the video will be shown in box and tracked along the way.

 ### Metrics